dl-m9/Multi-Agent-Autonomous-Driving/readme.md

 # Awesome Multi-Agent Autonomous Driving

-This is a repository for collecting resources about **multi-agent autonomous driving (MAAD)**.
+This is a repository for collecting resources about **Multi-Agent Autonomous Driving (MAAD)**.
 Different from single-agent autonomous driving which mainly focus on enhancing the driving capabilities of a single vehicle, MAAD focuses on the collaboration and interaction between multiple agents including vehicles and infrastructure.

 <!-- *Feel free to pull requests or contact us if you find any related papers that are not included here.*